Jazz rout Trail Blazers for 23rd straight home victory

 TIP INS

 Trail Blazers: Jusuf Nurkic played on a minutes restriction after a one-game absence due to right knee inflammation.
-Nurkic finished with 10 points, six rebounds and four assists in 22 minutes. … Portland outscored Utah 10-7 in fast-break points.
+Nurkic finished with 10 points, six rebounds, and four assists in 22 minutes. … Portland outscored Utah 10-7 in fast-break points.

 Jazz: Jordan Clarkson did not play because of a sprained right ankle.
 It was the first game Clarkson missed this season. … Derrick Favors passed Mehmet Okur for 10th place on the Jazz career scoring list.
 Favors has scored 7,527 points with Utah.
 He finished with seven points against Portland. … Utah is now 9-1 in games with zero days rest.